 What you should do:

 - Contact the dealership if you haven't already.
-The law says, before we can help you, you must tell the dealership about the problem and give the dealership an opportunity to resolve the problem.
+The law says, before we can help you, you must tell the dealership about the problem and give the dealership an opportunity to resolve it.
 Keep a record of any contact with the dealer.
 Get an invoice for any repairs and write down the date, time, and who you spoke to at the dealership.

 - Follow these tips when talking with the dealership:

-If you are not able to resolve your dispute with the dealer, you may file a complaint with us by starting your complaint here.
+If you are not able to resolve your dispute with the dealer, you may file a complaint online.

 - Speak to the owner or manager about your concern.

-- Use a friendly, not an angry tone.
+- Use a friendly tone.
 Assume the problem is unusual and the dealership wants to fix it.
 Be reasonable, polite, and factual.

 - Let the dealer know you're a loyal customer and you're complaining because you want to continue being a customer.
 The dealer may not try as hard to please you if it's already lost your business.